ManiSetharasipalli/assignment_approval_apis/README.md

    You need to have Node.js installed on your machine.
 Download it from [nodejs.org](https://nodejs.org/) and follow the installation instructions.

+2. **Ensure you have MongoDB installed**:
+   You need to have MongoDB installed on your machine for the database.
+You can download it from [mongodb.com](https://www.mongodb.com/try/download/community) and follow the i nstallation instructions.
+Make sure your MongoDB server is running before starting the application.

 3. **Clone the repository**:

    `git clone https://github.com/YourUsername/Assignment_approval_apis.git`